 - Payments for unused sick leave and unused rostered days off

-- Compensation for unfair dismissal
+- Compensation for loss of job or wrongful dismissal

 - Genuine redundancy payments or early retirement scheme payments above the tax-free limit

 - Lump sum payments for unused annual leave or long service leave

 - The tax-free part of a genuine redundancy payment or early retirement scheme

 - Salary, wages, allowances, bonuses and incentives owed to the employee for work already done or leave already taken

 What termination payments do employers pay super on?

 Super contributions are payable on an employee’s OTE.
 The ATO says employers must pay super contributions where an employee receives a termination payment in lieu of notice.
 These payments are considered part of an employee’s OTE because they are equivalent to the ordinary salary or wages an employee would have earned had their employment continued until the end of the notice period.